 Alongside the provision of a clinical service, the department is active in both clinical research and teaching.
 We supervise veterinary students rotating through anaesthesia as part of our innovative final year curriculum.
 A number of clinical research studies are also conducted within the department which aim to improve patient care, and impact upon anesthesia practice across the profession.
 You may be asked for consent for your animal to be involved in one of these trials when you come to the hospital, and the clinician in charge would be happy to give you further information.

-Current clinical scholar projects
+Recent clinical scholar projects

 - Investigating local anaesthetic techniques for pain relief following orthopaedic surgery in dogs.